SingularityF/AutoCastle/README.md

 # AutoCastle
 Hustle Castle auto arena AI

+Requires Hustle Castle to be installed on BlueStacks.

-Uses CNN to recognize squad power.
+This AI uses CNN to recognize squad power.

 Double click observe.py to run the AI, will collect images based on specified region of interest.